Venom3150/Netflix_dataanalysis_usingSQL/README.md

 ## Business Problems and Solutions

 ### 1. Count the Number of Movies vs TV Shows
+**Objective:** Determine the distribution of content types on Netflix.
 ```sql
 SELECT `type`, COUNT(*) AS No_for_each_type
 FROM netflix_data_copied